Musheer2211/Mesa_Behavioural_framework_proposal/README.md

 ## **Benefits to the Community**
 - **Expands Mesa's Capabilities:** Provides a structured way to model advanced agent behaviors.
-- **User-Friendly API:** APIs for easy behavior customization.
+- **User-Friendly API:** APIs for easy customization.
-- **Supports Multiple Decision Frameworks:** Allows both **rule-based and utility-based** decision-making, which could be modified with user-defined functions.
+- **Supports Multiple Decision Frameworks:** Allows both **rule-based and utility-based** decision-making, which can be modified by the user.
-- **Documentation & Tutorials:** Ensures easy adoption by the community.
+- **Documentation & Tutorials:** To help other better understand what is added.

 ## **Deliverables**
 1. **Task System For Time-Consuming Task**